amis92/RecordGenerator/docs/README.md

 ![Visual Studio logo](https://upload.wikimedia.org/wikipedia/commons/6/61/Visual_Studio_2017_logo_and_wordmark.svg)

-It is a `netstandard1.6` package, and the generation also works with CLI builds, both using `dotnet` and directly `msbuild`.
+It is a `netstandard1.6` package, and the generation also works with CLI builds, both using `dotnet` and `msbuild`.

-It depends on `DotNetCliTool` (`dotnet-codegen`), which are only supported in SDK-format `csproj` projects.
-This project file style/format is only supported in VS2017+/MSBuild 15.0+.
+It depends on `DotNetCliTool` (`dotnet-codegen`).
+These kind of tools are only supported in SDK-format `csproj` projects, which in turn is only supported in VS2017+/MSBuild 15.0+ (outside of `dotnet` CLI tools).

-Roslyn Analyzer with CodeFix it requires **Visual Studio 2017+** (~~it should also work with **VS Code**~~ nope, until [OmniSharp/omnisharp-vscode#43](https://github.com/OmniSharp/omnisharp-vscode/issues/43)).
+Roslyn Analyzer with CodeFix, to be supported in IDE, requires **Visual Studio 2017+** (~~it should also work with **VS Code**~~ nope, until [OmniSharp/omnisharp-vscode#43](https://github.com/OmniSharp/omnisharp-vscode/issues/43)).

 If you want to use packages separately, there is more work to do.

-* First of all, you can define your own `RecordAttribute`, it needs to have the same name and `[CodeGeneration]` attribute applied, same as [the one defined in the Attributes package](https://github.com/amis92/RecordGenerator/blob/master/src/Amadevus.RecordGenerator.Attributes/RecordAttribute.cs).
+* First of all, you can define your own `RecordAttribute`, it needs to have the same name and `[CodeGeneration]` attribute applied, same as [the one defined in the Attributes package][RecordAttribute].
-* The project where code will be generated needs to reference `Amadevus.RecordGeneration.Generators` and `CodeGeneration.Roslyn.BuildTime` packages, as well as `dotnet-codegen` DotNetCliTool of the same version that main package (Amadevus.RecordGenerator) of given version does.
+* The project where code will be generated needs to reference `Amadevus.RecordGeneration.Generators` and `CodeGeneration.Roslyn.BuildTime` packages.
 * Analyzers package is optional.
-* If you declare your own RecordAttribute (see above) Attributes package is optional too.
+* If you declare your own RecordAttribute (see above), Attributes package is optional too.

+## Development
+[Development]: #development

+To build the solution, .NET Core SDK v2.1.500 is required, as specified in `global.json`.

+It must be built on Windows with MSBuild toolset (min. v15.0), since it targets Windows frameworks in Attributes package.

 ## Credits
 [Credits]: #credits